 A survey of folk music and related folklore in the United States and Canada.
-Explores the
+Explores the historical development of traditional song

 MUSC240 Piano

 A continuation of MUSCl40.
 (May be repeated for credit.)
 Prerequisites: two semesters of MUSCl40 or their equivalent and permission of instructor.
 Credits: 1(0-3)